philippauli/2020-ws_dopp/slides.md

 Robertson, B. J. (2007).
 Organizations at the leading edge: Introducing Holacracy.
 Retrieved 20.09.2020 from http://gbds.us/clientuploads/downloads/Holacracy.pdf

 ---
+Robertson, B. J. (2015).
+Holacracy - The new management system for a rapidly changing world.
+Henry Holt and Company New York. p.9, 40

 Skorková, Z. et al. (2019).
 Is Holacracy bringing down hierarchy or is it only an appealing marketing slogan?
 EDAMBA 2019. p.461-469.
 Retrieved 10.10.2020 from https://edamba.euba.sk/www_write/files/archive/edamba2019_proceedings.pdf#page=474